Capture cart events

 Warning

-The following image is from the cart page view of the online sporting goods store Barca Sports, which provides visitors with the ability to modify the contents of their cart by increasing or decreasing the quantity of items.
-Minimally, you would want to log product information and the quantity added or removed in the product data payload.
-Coveo calculates quantity as the increase or decrease in value, and not the new total amount.
-For example, if a client changes the quantity of the item in cart from 1 to 2, the quantity to pass in the cart event is 1.
+At a minimum, log the product information and the quantity added or removed in the product data payload.
+Coveo calculates quantity as the increase or decrease in value, not the new total amount.
+For example, if a client changes the quantity of an item in the cart from 1 to 2, the quantity to pass in the cart modification event is 1.

-Barca cart view
+Barca cart view | Coveo for Commerce

 Capture a cart modification event using Coveo UA library commands

-When the content of a cart is modified, you must run the following javascript code which contains Coveo UA library commands.
+When the content of a cart is modified, you must run the following JavaScript code which contains Coveo UA library commands.

 coveoua('ec:addProduct', {